 If you read the light settings for the Ring Spotlight Cam, you’ll see that there’s a section covering dimming down the light.
 Since this is possible on the cheaper (Spotlight) model, surely dimming is possible on the more expensive Floodlight Cam, right?!

-Unfortunately it’s not possible to adjust the light’s brightness on the Ring Floodlight Cam, since it uses fixed LED (light emitting diodes) and the unit isn’t designed for sending lower voltages (or pulsing current) to the LEDs to allow for dimming.
+Unfortunately it’s not possible to adjust the light’s brightness on the original Ring Floodlight Cam, since it uses fixed LED (light emitting diodes) and the unit isn’t designed for sending lower voltages (or pulsing current) to the LEDs to allow for dimming.

-Whilst this might seem like a design flaw, a floodlight is generally designed to be bright and pump out large amounts of light – so adding extra wiring and LEDs to support dimming wasn’t really high on Ring’s priority list when building the Ring Floodlight Cam.
+Whilst this might seem like a design flaw, a floodlight is generally designed to be bright and pump out large amounts of light – so adding extra wiring and LEDs to support dimming wasn’t really high on Ring’s priority list when building the original Ring Floodlight Cam.

-Fortunately there’s a few options open to you if you want to improve the lighting situation on your new Ring camera.
+However if you are stuck with the original Ring Floodlight Cam, fortunately there are a few options open to you if you want to improve the lighting situation on your new Ring camera.

 The good thing with the Ring Floodlight Cam is that there’s two separate lights, and these are mounted on arms that allow them to be adjusted to face slightly different directions: